-Dom Streater ’10 is a Fashion Design alum and visiting Fashion Design assistant professor at Moore.
+Dom Streater ’10 is a Fashion Design alum and former visiting Fashion Design assistant professor at Moore.
 She is a two-time Project Runway winner, and has more than a decade of industry experience working for major brands like Urban Outfitters.
 She is also the creator and founder of the American eponymous brand, Dom Streater, which specializes in creating limited edition pieces that focus on thoughtful craftsmanship and curated garments, lifestyle items and objects.

 “As a graduate of Moore’s Fashion Design department, I understand firsthand the powerful role that our educators played in shaping our skills and igniting our creativity,” said Streater.
-“I feel honored that in my role as a visiting assistant professor, I will have the chance to support the students at Moore with the same tools, access, opportunities and education that helped shape my trajectory in the world of fashion.”
+“I feel honored that in my role as a visiting assistant professor, I have the chance to support students at Moore with the same tools, access, opportunities and education that helped shape my trajectory in the world of fashion.”